streamaserver/streama/README.md

 ## Up and Running
-Youre welcome to try out the brand new pre-release of the v1.x of this app, with mega simple setup!
+You're welcome to try out the brand new pre-release of the v1.x of this app, with mega simple setup!
 Check out the wikis.
 - [up and running with v1.x](https://github.com/dularion/streama/wiki/BETA--Streama-v1)
 - [up and running with v0.x (legacy)](https://github.com/dularion/streama/wiki/Setup-Streama-on-Ubuntu-14.04)